Elmer L. Towns: Ministry and influence on the Christian church

 Towns began his work in ministry at the age of 19, when he re-opened Westminster Presbyterian Church in Savannah, Georgia, in 1952.
 Towns commuted to Savannah to serve as pastor of the church during his junior year at Columbia Bible College, and the congregation grew to over 100 attendees under his leadership.

 While attending graduate school at Dallas Theological Seminary, Towns attended and later joined the First Baptist Church of Dallas.
-Towns’ affiliation with First Baptist Church was the catalyst for his career-spanning interest in church growth and promotion of large, vibrant congregations.
+Towns's affiliation with First Baptist Church was the catalyst for his career-spanning interest in church growth and promotion of large, vibrant congregations.
 First Baptist Church also introduced Towns to the importance of Sunday school as an education and retention tool within the Church.
-Also during his time in Dallas, Towns taught philosophy at Dallas Bible College, and served as Education Director for Southwest Baptist Tabernacle and pastor of Faith Bible Church.
+Also during his time in Dallas, Towns taught philosophy at Dallas Bible College, and was education director for Southwest Baptist Tabernacle and pastor of Faith Bible Church.

 Following graduation from Dallas Theological Seminary, Towns accepted an assistant professorship in Christian Education at Midwest Bible College in St. Louis, Missouri.
 Towns was instrumental in helping the college achieve accreditation, and the experience earned him a place on the Accrediting Association of Bible Colleges (AABC).
-Towns’ involvement with AABC led to his selection in 1961 as president of Winnipeg Bible Institute and College of Theology in Winnipeg, Manitoba, Canada (now Providence University College and Theological Seminary).
+Towns's involvement with AABC led to his selection in 1961 as president of Winnipeg Bible Institute and College of Theology in Winnipeg, Manitoba, Canada (now Providence University College and Theological Seminary).
 During his tenure the college became accredited, doubled enrollment, and increased fundraising efforts.

 In 1965, Towns became Associate Professor of Christian Education at Trinity Evangelical Divinity School in Deerfield, Illinois.
 A year later he became the Sunday School editor of Christian Life magazine, a position he held for 22 years.
-Both of these appointments corresponded with a remarkable increase in published works from him.
-Both posts also provided Towns with an environment for gathering and analyzing data on Sunday schools, Christian education, and church growth through the use of yearly surveys, interviews, and church attendance records.
+Both of these appointments corresponded with a remarkable increase in published works from him.< Both posts also provided Towns with an environment for gathering and analyzing data on Sunday schools, Christian education, and church growth through the use of yearly surveys, interviews, and church attendance records.
 This combination of sociology and ministry to create models for church growth was unique.